1. How do we use your data?

 - You can unsubscribe from our updates at any time by clicking the unsubscribe link at the bottom of any of our emails, or by emailing email@example.com.

 - Technical information when you use our Website.
-When you consent, we collect information about how you use our Website, using Google Analytics.
+When you consent, we collect information about how you use our Website, using Mixpanel.
 They help us improve our website by collecting and reporting information on how you use it.
-The Google Analytics cookies collect information in a way that does not directly identify anyone, and the technical filenames for these cookies on your device are:_ga,_gid and ga.
+The Mixpanel cookies collect information in a way that does not directly identify anyone, and the technical filenames for these cookies on your device are the ones beginning with 'mp_'.